What is cholesterol?

 - high homocysteine levels

-People who are physically inactive or who eat foods that are high in saturated fat and cholesterol are also at risk for developing heart disease.
+People who are physically inactive or who eat foods that are high in saturated fat and cholesterol also have a greater chance for developing heart disease.

-What can I do to decrease my risk for heart disease?
+What can I do to decrease my chance for developing heart disease?

 - Increase physical activity to 30 minutes every day at a moderate level.
 This will help: